vernisaz/simcom/doc/PIs.md

 └─mmcblk0p2 179:2    0 29.2G  0 part /
 ```

-You need to create a mount point for the device first:
+Note a name of the device.
+You need to create a mount point for it first:

 > root2@pi:~ $ sudo mkdir /media/usbdrive

-and then issue:
+A name of a directory can be any not clashing with system directories names, and then issue:

 > sudo blkid /dev/sda1